Student Group Visits

 Visit our online Resource Center where students, educators, and families can find resources for classes, home, museum visits, and more!

-Early Childhood Group Visits
+Early Childhood Self-Directed Visits

-Early Childhood group visits provide young learners with a meaningful introduction to VMFA’s rich environment.
+Pre-K Guided Group Visits provide young learners with a meaningful introduction to VMFA’s rich environment.
+Pre-K student’s natural curiosity and sense of wonder will guide them through an exploratory introduction, an interactive gallery tour, and a hands-on art project.
 Age-appropriate activities and sensory-focused experiences foster an early appreciation for art and self-expression while supporting classroom learning.

 Program Information

 • A maximum of 18 children and 5 adult chaperones can be accommodated.
 One adult chaperone is required for every 5 students.
-You must receive approval to go over the 1:5 ratio for adults.
+You must receive approval to go over the 1:5

 • The program fee is $10 per child.
 Adult chaperones are free.
+Scholarships available on a limited basis.

 Themes